happylindz/neu-market/README.md

 python ./mysite/manage.py runserver (see it in localhost:8000)

+## Windows Attention

+after the "npm install" command

+winenv/Scripts/activate (only this command is changed)

 **Attention:**

 some comments on the code as you can see as well as code styles.